Clinical Assistant Jobs at Quest Diagnostics with Visa Sponsorship

 - Other duties as assigned.
 This is not an exhaustive list of all duties and responsibilities, but rather a general description of work performed by the position.

-- The normal performance of duties may require lifting and carrying objects: Objects 1 to 10 pounds are lifted and carried frequently; objects 11 to 25 pounds are lifted and carried occasionally; objects 36 to 50 pounds are seldom lifted or carried and objects over 50 pounds are not to be lifted or carried without assistance.
+- The normal performance of duties may require lifting and carrying objects.
+Objects in the weight range of 1 to 10 pounds are lifted and carried frequently; objects in the weight range of 11 to 25 pounds are lifted and carried occasionally and objects in the weight range of 26 to 50 pounds are seldom lifted and carried.
+Objects exceeding 50 pounds are not to be lifted or carried without assistance.

-- Ability to stand and work at the bench for long periods of time.
+- Ability to sit and/or stand for long periods.

-- Proficiency in Microsoft Office (Word, Excel and Outlook) and Laboratory Information Systems.
+- Proficiency in Microsoft Office Application (Word, Excel, Outlook)

 Equal Opportunity Employer: Race/Color/Sex/Sexual Orientation/Gender Identity/Religion/National Origin/Disability/Vets or any other legally protected status.